hoast/hoast/CONTRIBUTING.md

 ## Code of conduct

 Besides the guidelines set out in this document we expect our community reads and follows to the [code of conduct](/CODE_OF_CONDUCT) as well.

-## Philosophy

-The organizations philosophy is to provide a simple yet expansive toolkit done through a modular approach preferably using minimal libraries.
-We hope to achieve a simple to use and easy to maintain solution.

 ## Issues